simorgh1/docker/samples/aspnet.core/HelloWorldSecrets/Readme.md

 ##### Configuration

-For the case that configuration data changed, just update them in the deployment, and apply the deployment.
+For the case that configuration data changed, just update them in the deployment file, and apply the deployment again.

 ##### Secrets